 You must follow health and safety conditions and agree this with the person carrying out the destruction.

-Where a risk assessment shows that it is safe to remove full containers of beer from the premises, disposal to the sewer should be avoided and other options for management of spoilt beer should be used.
-For example, spoilt beer may be re-purposed as an addition to animal feed, contact James McCulloch at the Agricultural Industries Confederation (AIC) for more information on how to supply spoilt beer directly to farms.
+If a risk assessment shows that it is safe to remove full containers of beer from the premises you should avoid disposal using the sewer, and other options for management of spoilt beer should be used.
+For example, spoilt beer may be re-purposed as:

 How long will the change apply